 JACKSON, Miss.
-(AP) — The Mississippi State Department of Health is reporting the first human case of West Nile virus for 2013.
+(AP) — The Mississippi State Department of Health is reporting the state's first human case of West Nile virus for 2014.